ccope/choresapp/README.md

 # ChoresApp

 ## Simple webapp to track whose turn it is to do chores

 ### Requirements:

-* Current alembic.ini points to a sqlite3 database, but it should be portable to other DBs.
+- Current alembic.ini points to a sqlite3 database, but it should be portable to other DBs.
-* Python 3.8+ (curerntly uses 3.10)
+- Python 3.8+ (currently uses 3.10)

 ### Setup: